microsoft/RTVS-docs/samples.md

 ![](./media/sample_gradient_boosting_machine_plot.png)

-### A collection giving a gentle Introduction to R
+### Introduction to R

-If you are new to R, this example is a great introduction to the language and its packages.
+If you are new to R, this set of examples is a great introduction to the language and its packages.

 Note that these examples all use the `checkpoint` package to manage dependencies.
-At the start of each script, the `checkpoint()` function scans the project for dependencies and automaticall installs these dependencies.
+At the start of each script, the `checkpoint()` function scans the project for dependencies and automatically installs them.
 This can take quite some time the first time you run the script.
 However, the installation happens only once.
 On subsequent script execution, the packages do not get re-installed.

 ![Scanning the project for dependencies](./media/samples/Introduction_to_R/1_a_checkpoint.PNG)